Formalizing Poisson-Boltzmann Theory for Field-Tunable Nanofluidic Devices: The Structure of Poisson-Boltzmann theory

 In terms of ion numbers, $\Lambda $ signifies that, when $\chi /\gamma <1$, $\Lambda \rightarrow 0$, $n_0$ outnumbers both $n_\mathrm{D}$ and $n_\mathrm{E}$ , resulting in a bulk-like channel (white region in Fig.~\ref{fig:Figure 1}(g)).
 While for $\chi /\gamma >1$, accumulation in EDL prevails either by $n_\mathrm{D}$ (blue region, $\Lambda \rightarrow 1$) or $n_\mathrm{E}$ (green region, $\Lambda \rightarrow -1$).

-The three mappings in Fig.~\ref{fig:Figure 1} are stacked in Fig.~\ref{fig:Figure 2}(a) with four dividing lines ($\gamma =1$, $\chi =1$, $\mathrm{\gamma \chi }=1$, and $\chi /\gamma =1$) plotted, yielding the regime diagram in Fig.~\ref{fig:Figure 2}(b).
+The three mappings in Fig.~\ref{fig:Figure 1} are stacked in Fig.~\ref{fig:Figure 1}(h).
+Though the crossovers between different regimes are smooth and continuous, we can still intuitively plot the four dividing lines ($\gamma =1$, $\chi =1$, $\mathrm{\gamma \chi }=1$, and $\chi /\gamma =1$), and yield a unifying regime diagram in Fig.~\ref{fig:Figure 1}(i).
 The four dividing lines partition the parameter plane into five zones ($Z_0$ to $Z_4$) and are summarized in Table.~\ref{tab:Table_1} .
 Inspired by regime-classification, regime-specific heuristic forms are derived for surface potential $\Phi _\mathrm{s}$ and for relative excess ion concentration $\Gamma =(n_\mathrm{D}+n_\mathrm{E})/2n_0$:

-The good accuracies (SM, section 5) of the above forms further verify the regime classification.
+The high accuracies (SM, Fig. S3) of the above forms further verify the regime classification.
 Hence, a formal reformulation of PB theory is established, with each ($\gamma$,$\chi$) corresponding to one regime and specifying the distinct EDL feature.
-The regime-separation shown in Fig.~\ref{fig:Figure 2}(b) is at the source of nanofluidic transport diversities.
+The regime-separation shown in Fig.~\ref{fig:Figure 1}(i) is the source of nanofluidic transport diversities.